 There is complete agreement among Assemblies of God churches on the denomination’s doctrinal statement, called The 16 Fundamental Truths, and membership requirements.

 However, because churches are independent, many have customized the membership process.
-Though processes can vary from church-to-church, these steps are often included in becoming a members of an Assemblies of God church:
+Though processes can vary from church to church, these steps are often included in becoming members of an Assemblies of God church:

 - Talking with a pastor or elder: a person who desires to become a member should make it known to a pastor or elder because church leaders often oversee the membership process.
 A person should ask about the steps they need to take to become a member and when the next opportunity is to do so.